• Skip to primary navigation

 • Malware

-• If your website has been infected by any viruses, trojans, or spyware, you’ll get hit with one of these penalties.
+• If your website has been infected by any viruses, Trojans, or spyware, you’ll get hit with one of these penalties.
 Make sure your website is malware-free.
 The GlobalSign blog has some excellent suggestions on how to find malware on your site and how to protect against it.
 You can check that out here.

 • Thin content